liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 While Petra listened to his words, she recalled, for the first time in a while, what had happened a long time ago.

-──she too was once just an ordinary village girl who feared the existence of the Witch of Envy.
+――she too was once just an ordinary village girl who feared the existence of the Witch of Envy.

 Regarding the Witch of Envy, she could not remember when she first about